 Type: Backcountry or Sidecountry

-There is some amazing mini areas down in the basin, or you can head up to the ridges for bigger stuff.
+There are some amazing mini areas down in the basin, or you can head up to the ridges for bigger stuff.
 Head up and right towards Swim Lake and there's a real easy ridge access.
 From there you'll have a mid-sized, but short chute to get into Palace Butte Basin.
-To exit, you can drop back west right by Alex Lowe peak, then do a quick'ish skin up to the saddle between Elephant and Blackmore.
+To exit, you can drop back west right by Alex Lowe peak, then do a quick-ish skin up to the saddle between Elephant and Blackmore.
 Don't try to take the ridge up to Elephant and then over to Blackmore, unless you've got ropes and some big balls.
 Or you can just go all the way back the way you came.

 It should be mentioned that the Palace Butte basin is a hanging valley, and you shouldn't try to ski straight down to the trailhead.
 Some people bring ropes and rap out over Twin falls, a popular ice climbing area, and you could probably billygoat it out over around and above some cliffs, but I can't help you with that.